AustinMathuw/EECS291/README.md

 Gulp documentation specific to this project can be found [here](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2#gulp-tasks).

-8. That's it!
+That's it!
 Feel free to extend the project to your specific purposes using the resources found in the [References](#refs) section!
+If you encountered any issues, the [theme's GitHub](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2) may have the solution.

 ## Next Steps <a name="next"></a>